UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 - When UTEP records more than 22.6 points, it is 5-1 against the spread and 5-2 overall.

-- UTEP is 7-3 against the spread and 7-4 overall when the team picks up more than 326.2 yards.
+- UTEP is 7-3 against the spread and 7-4 overall when the team amasses more than 326.2 yards.

-- The Miners have turned the ball over 19 times this season, three more turnovers than the Blazers have forced (16).
+- The Miners have turned the ball over three more times (19 total) than the Blazers have forced a turnover (16) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.